Powerlearnproject/se-assignment-5-Hiluhree/README.md

 ## 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.
      #### What is the Command Palette?
      - The Command Palette is a powerful tool in VS Code that allows you to access various commands and features and it can be accessed by pressing `Ctrl+Shift+P (or F1)`.
      #### Common Tasks that can be perfomed using command palette:
      - `Opening settings: Preferences: Open Settings.`
      - `Installing extensions: Extensions: Install Extensions.`
      - `Running tasks: Tasks: Run Task.`

 ## 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.
      ### Role of Extensions
      - It Enhances Functionality: `Extensions add features and capabilities to VS Code, tailored to specific languages, frameworks, and workflows.`
      ### Finding, Installing, and Managing Extensions
      #### Finding Extensions:
      - Click on the Extensions icon in the `Activity Bar` or press `Ctrl+Shift+X.`
      - Use the search bar to find extensions by name or keyword.
      #### Installing Extensions:
      - Click the Install button next to the desired extension.
      #### Managing Extensions:
      - View installed extensions in the Extensions side bar.
      - Disable or uninstall extensions as needed.
      #### Essential Extensions for Web Development
      - `Prettier - Code formatter`
      - `ESLint`
      - `Live Server`
      - `HTML CSS Support`

-6. Integrated Terminal:
+## 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?
+  ### Opening and Using the Integrated Terminal
+  - Open Terminal:
+   - Use `Ctrl+`` (backtick) to open the integrated terminal.
+   - Alternatively, go to View > Terminal.
+  #### Advantages:
+   - `Seamless integration with the editor.`
+   - `Execute commands and scripts without leaving the editor.`
+   - `Support for multiple terminal sessions.`

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?